The Ultimate Guide to an Extended Development Team Model

 Onboarding and managing an extended development team certainly comes with a learning curve, however, with the right partners, this process will go smoothly and efficiently.

 Romexsoft is a company filled with dedicated developers in Ukraine.
-We are providers of software development as full outsourced dedicated development teams or as individuals who become a part of extended teams for companies all over the world.
-If you are in need of specialized expertise to fill gaps in your projects, give us a shout out.
-We have experience with extended teams that meet your needs.
+We are a software development provider offering fully outsourced dedicated development teams for companies worldwide.
+If you need specialized expertise to fill gaps in your projects, give us a call.
+We have experience with extended teams that may meet your needs.